 Camera: Medium close-up, 85mm lens, very shallow depth of field.

-Lighting: Golden hour from sea-side, dramatic silhouette potential.
+Lighting: Golden hour from the sea side, dramatic silhouette

 Aspect: 9:16.
 Duration: 10s.